Cepheid Metallicity in the Leavitt Law (C-MetaLL) survey: IX. Metallicity dependence of Period-Wesenheit relations based on a homogeneous spectroscopic sample: Test of the photometric parallax procedure

 \section{Test of the photometric parallax procedure}

 In this section, we test the ability of our implementation of the photometric parallax method to give the correct results.
 To this aim, we adopted the \citet{Riess2021} sample of Galactic DCEPs observed with HST (their table 1)\footnote{As pointed out by \citet{Bhardwaj2023}, some [Fe/H] values in this table are not correct due to typos.
 We did not correct these metallicities on purpose, because the scope of our test is exclusively to reproduce the literature's results exactly.
 In any case, the use of the correct values has a minimal impact on the resulting parameters.} and applied the same selection procedures in terms of $Gaia$ astrometry (through the {\tt astrometric\_gof\_al} parameter), including the exclusion of the outliers S Vul and SV Vul.
 We also used the same width of the instability strip for the $WHVI$ magnitude equal to 0.06 mag.
 We then fitted Eq.~\ref{eq:chi} as explained in Sect.~\ref{sect:analysis}.
 The resulting posterior distributions for the output parameters are shown in Fig.~\ref{fig:cornerPlotRiess}.
 The results for the four parameters shown in the figure are also listed in Table~\ref{tab:riessComparison}, with the relative errors.
 They do not match exactly those by \citet{Riess2021} because these authors adopted a prior for the value of the global counter-correction, while we did not.
 However, our results match perfectly those obtained by \citet{Hogas2025}, which also re-analysed the data by \citet{Riess2021} but left the four fitting parameters free to vary, as we did here (see Table~\ref{tab:riessComparison}).
+In addition, this fit provides a $\chi^2/dof \approx 1.04$ (and AIC=71), as expected for a sample with correctly estimated errors, and in agreement with the value of $\chi^2/dof$ by \citet{Riess2021}.
 We conclude that our implementation of the photometric parallax fitting is reliable and free of technical errors.